 Ozark hellbenders have been bred in captivity - a first for either of the two subspecies of hellbender.
-The decade-long collaboration of the Saint Louis Zoo's Ron Goellner Center for Hellbender Conservation and the Missouri Department of Conservation has yielded 165 baby hellbenders.
+The decade-long collaboration of the Saint Louis Zoo's Ron and Karen Goellner Center for Hellbender Conservation and the Missouri Department of Conservation has yielded 165 baby hellbenders.

 The first hellbender hatched on Nov.
 15, 2011 and the remainder hatched within the following week.
 The eggs are maintained in climate- and water quality-controlled trays behind the scenes in the Zoo's Herpetarium.
 For 45 to 60 days after emerging, the tiny larvae will retain their yolk sack for nutrients and move very little as they continue their development.
 As the larvae continue to grow, they will develop legs and eventually lose their external gills by the time they reach 1.5 to 2 years of age.
 At sexual maturity, at 5 to 8 years of age, adult lengths can approach two feet.
 Both parents are wild bred: the male has been at the Zoo for the past two years and the female arrived this past September.